 - Knee injuries, such as meniscus and ACL tears

-PRP injections can be used in most parts of the body to help reduce painful symptoms and promote healing.
+Many PRP doctors utilize PRP injections in most parts of the body to help reduce painful symptoms and promote healing.
 In some cases, they may be used to delay joint replacement surgery or alleviate symptoms if there is a long wait for joint replacement surgery.

-- Blood is drawn from the large vein in your elbow.
+- The PRP doctor draws blood from the large vein in your elbow.

 - The blood is then prepared by spinning it in a centrifuge machine for about 10-15 minutes.